timothyb0912/presentations/visuals/checking-meets-dissertation/2021-08-31_checking-meets-dissertation-outline.md

 ## Recap and future directions

-- hard problems + fiscal opportunity is driving stats + ML + choice modelling
+- hard & interesting problems + fiscal opportunity
+  are driving stats + ML + choice modelling
 - lets welcome stats and machine learning via creations of pot-of-soup + spice + spoon.
 - use model-checking to understand the modeling creations that we cook up.
+  See my package checkrs for in-progress code to facilitate various types of model checking.

 ---